You are here

 The TGA acknowledges the importance of treating obesity and preventing the comorbidities and complications associated with it.

-In the case of the Ozempic shortage, the TGA worked with health professional groups who assessed which patients were most at risk if they did not have access to Ozempic when it was available.
+When the Ozempic shortage started, the TGA worked with health professional groups who assessed which patients were most at risk if they did not have access to Ozempic when it was available.
 It was decided that generally the risk to patients with diabetes is higher and it was recommended that patients who needed Ozempic for weight loss should use other forms of treatment until the shortage was over.

 The TGA has approved the temporary supply of overseas-registered semaglutide products, which your pharmacist can order from the following companies: